 Dietitians (APDs) are recognised by Medicare.
 This means people who have seen a dietitian may be eligible for a Medicare, Department of Veterans’ Affairs, Workcover or private health fund rebate on services.
-Individuals may also be eligible for a Enhanced Primary Care Plan (EPC) with rebates for up to 5 sessions with a Dietitian.
-EPCs are coordinated by your GP.
+Individuals may also be eligible for a Enhanced Primary Care Plan (EPC) with rebates for up to 5 sessions a year with a Dietitian (or 20 sessions a year on an Eating Disorder Management Plan, or EDMP).
+Both of these types of care plan are coordinated by your GP.

 Nutritionists (unless they are APDs - queue the square and rectangle thing) are not able to register with Medicare and are therefore not eligible for any of the related rebates.
 Rebates may be available through private health insurance funds.

 Private health insurance funds will often rebate sessions with an APD (depending on your level of cover), but not always sessions with a nutritionist – unless they are a naturopath, which some private health funds will cover.
 Check with your health fund for specifications.

 So why aren’t all nutritionists covered by Medicare and private health funds, when dietitians are covered?
 The reason for this might be that nutritionists as a profession are not regulated in Australia.
 This means that theoretically anyone can call them selves a nutritionist, even if the only training they’ve done is a 2-day online health coach course (or no training at all).
 I feel this is unfortunate for the many excellent nutritionists who do have tertiary qualifications and practice evidence-based medicine.